-Library Reserves: Naquin and Rawski, Chinese Society in the Eighteenth Century, 21-27 Cao Xuegin.
-Story of the Stone.
-1: Golden Days, 22-32, 47-123, 149-166.
+Library Reserves: Naquin and Rawski, Chinese Society in the Eighteenth Century, 21-27

+Cao Xueqin, Story of the Stone, 1: Golden Days, 22-32, 47-123, 149-166,

-Discussion questions: The Dream of the Red Chamber is probably the most famous (and widely read and studied) novel in all of Chinese history.
+Discussion questions: The Dream of the Red Chamber (here read under the title Story of the Stone) is probably the most famous (and widely read and studied) novel in all of Chinese history.
 You are reading selections from the first of five volumes of the English translation.
 It should give you a sense of elite life in late imperial China.
 In the first discussion of this novel, I would like you to focus on family life and gender relations.
 Read with the following questions in mind, and come prepared to discuss them: How do the young boys and girls of the family interact?
 (How old are they?
 Look carefully for clues.)
 Who runs the family?
 What are the roles of the Matriarch and Wang Xifeng?
 How are these elite children educated?
 What is the role of family servants?